vancanhuit/vagrant-k8s/README.md

 You need to install [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/) on your machine.
 Make sure your machine has enough RAM to run multiple VMs.

 This quick guide is applicable from Kubernetes `1.24+` version onward.
-See [https://kubernetes.io/blog/2022/02/17/dockershim-faq/](https://kubernetes.io/blog/2022/02/17/dockershim-faq/) for more details about breaking changes from Kubenetes `1.24+`.
+See [https://kubernetes.io/blog/2022/02/17/dockershim-faq/](https://kubernetes.io/blog/2022/02/17/dockershim-faq/) for more details about breaking changes from Kubernetes `1.24+`.

 ## Provisioning VMs
 ```sh